Lugoues/ecs-opentracing/zipkindemo/README.md

 aws ecs list-clusters
 ```

-## Create a Cloudwatch log group and Run the Task on ECS
+## Create a Cloudwatch log group (if you have previously not created a log group called ecs-log-streaming) and Run the Task on ECS
 ```
 aws logs create-log-group --log-group-name ecs-log-streaming-zipkin aws ecs run-task --cluster ecs-opentracing-demo1  --task-definition zipkin-stack --count 1 --region us-east-1